You are here

 Originally posted by the Information Initiative at Duke

 Before leaving the White House in early January 2017, President Obama named Guglielmo Scovazzi, associate professor of civil and environmental engineering (CEE) and mechanical engineering and materials science (MEMS) at Duke University, as a recipient of the Presidential Early Career Awards for Scientists and Engineers (PECASE).
-This award is highest honor bestowed by the United States government to science and engineering professionals in the early stages of their independent research careers.
+This award is the highest honor bestowed by the U.S. government to science and engineering professionals in the early stages of their independent research careers.